zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 **So how does a 1-D convolution work?**

 Unlike 2D-convolutions that make a 2D kernel slide horizontally and vertically over the pixels, 1D-convolutions use 1D kernels that slide horizontally only over the columns (i.e. the characters) to capture the dependency between characters and their compositions.
-You could think for example about a 1D kernel of size 3 as a character 3-gram detector that fires when it detects a composition of three sucessive letters that is relevant to the prediction.
+You could think for example about a 1D kernel of size 3 as a character 3-gram detector that fires when it detects a composition of three successive letters that is relevant to the prediction.

 The diagram below shows the architecture we'll be using: